car251290/myMemories/README.md

 ## MongoDb
 MongoDB Atlas comes with built-in operational best practices so you can focus on delivering business value and accelerating application development instead of managing databases,the Cluster Builder or via the API and be on your way.

+## MongoDB Atlas
+Move faster with a true multi-cloud database service for MongoDB built for agile teams who’d rather spend time building apps than managing databases. only globally distributed, multi-cloud database.

 ## Component-Based

 Build encapsulated components that manage their own state, then compose them to make complex UIs.